 Fletcher Academy is a private high school in Raleigh.
-The principal of Fletcher Academy is Junell W. Blaylock, whose e-mail is email@example.com.
-180 children attend Fletcher Academy and are mostly White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+The principal of Fletcher Academy is Junell W. Blaylock, who can be contacted at firstname.lastname@example.org.
+180 children attend Fletcher Academy and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
 Sanderson High is one of the nearest high schools.

 - Computer arts

 - Video film production

 |Native American or Native Alaskan||0%||%|